 Very little is known about the factors that lead to the development of cancer in children.
-The overall strategy of the Molecular Carcinogenesis Program is to dissect the mechanisms of cancer initiation and progression and to use this information to develop more effective treatments and prevention strategies for childhood cancer.
+Our overall strategy is to dissect the mechanisms of cancer initiation and progression and to use this information to develop more effective treatments and prevention strategies for childhood cancer.

 Our objectives are to:

-• decipher mechanisms of neuroblastoma tumourigenesis using single cell profiling
+• decipher mechanisms of neuroblastoma tumorigenesis using single cell profiling

-• develop targeted combination chromatin-modifier therapies for neuroblastoma treatment
+• develop more effective combination chromatin-modifier therapies for neuroblastoma treatment

 Our funding sources include the National Health and Medical Research Council (NHMRC), Cancer Institute NSW and Cancer Council NSW.